parsecit/springboot-govuk-onelogin/README.md

   [OneLogin configuration page for your service](https://admin.sign-in.service.gov.uk/services).
 These credentials are supplied using HTTP BASIC authentication, so are mostly cached by your browser once entered the first time, but may need to be re-entered periodically.
+- To test back channel logout the application needs to be deployed on an internet host with an address which can be entered in the OneLogin admin UI (i.e. localhost will not do).
+And it must use HTTPS.
+For this Spring Boot-based implementation, the back channel logout URI looks like `https://<host>:<port>/logout/connect/back-channel/onelogin`, where the last path element (`onelogin`) corresponds to the name of the OneLogin client registration in the `application.yml` configuration file.
+At time of writing, back channel logout has not been tested because of a bug in OneLogin - the logout URI entered in the admin UI is not being set in the OneLogin service.